 Montana is plagued by fluctuating weather conditions.
-This is a beautiful site to visit, but thunderstorms and even heatwaves can make it difficult to travel.
+It is a beautiful state to visit, but thunderstorms and heatwaves can make long trips challenging.

 In the summer, temperatures might soar if you don’t live in a mountainous area.
-And unless you reside near the Canadian border, winter can bring freezing temperatures before September ends.
+Furthermore, unless you reside near the Canadian border, winter can bring freezing temperatures before September ends.

 3. Nature, Adventure, and Country Living

 Both states have an abundance of natural beauty to savor.
 If you like the outdoors, you’ll feel right at home in North Dakota’s wide-open landscapes and vast fields.
-The state is known for having very little pollution.
-You can stroll around the lush fields and take in the fresh air with little worry.
+The state is known for having minimal pollution, and many tourists enjoy strolling its lush fields taking in the fresh air.

 Locals refer to Montana as “Big Sky Country,” and it’s easy to see why.
 Whether you’re a fan of the Rocky Mountains or the Great Plains Badlands in the West, the state has something for everyone.
-And where there are valleys, mountains, and glaciers, there are hikers, trekkers, and adventure-seekers.
+Venturing into the valleys, mountains, and glaciers, you are certain to run into other adventure-seekers.

 With the third-lowest population density in the world (after Wyoming and Alaska), Montana state is largely uninhabited.
-Hence, it provides the ideal scenery for country music videos and films.
 So, if you value your privacy and enjoy exploring nature, Montana might just be the place for you.

 4. Wildlife in the Wild West

 When you make Montana your home, you’ll find yourself surrounded by natural wildlife.
-You’ll come across various unique creatures like the sandhill crane.
-The state also has bears and rattlesnakes, even if you live in a city, so be careful no matter where you go.
+You’ll come across various unique creatures, such as the large sandhill crane.
+The state also has bears and rattlesnakes throughout the wilds and towns, so tread carefully wherever you go.

 5. Job Market

 Being the fourth-largest state, Montana’s population of just over a million people is dispersed across the country.
 Hence, the majority of employment opportunities are centered in urban areas.
-If you specialize in agriculture or construction, the urban and rural areas will have plenty of jobs for you.
+However, if you specialize in agriculture or construction, the urban and rural areas will have plenty of jobs for you.

 Industrial jobs such as commerce, education, healthcare, etc., are still popular choices for many people who live in cities and towns.
 The overall unemployment rate in Montana is around 3.3%, while the minimum hourly wage is $8.75.

-Even though unemployment is slightly higher at 3.5%, jobs in North Dakota are plentiful for those who are willing to take a chance and work hard.
+Even though unemployment in North Dakota is slightly higher at 3.5%, jobs are plentiful for those willing to take a chance and put in the hard work.
 All these professions are open to you: CEO of a corporation, petroleum engineer, or educator.
 If you’re interested in the medical field, you could pursue a career as a surgeon, dentist, or psychiatrist.